RocketDerp/April14_2025/Important/Understanding/Health_Care_Knowledge_Junked.md

 https://old.reddit.com/r/CringeTikToks/comments/1peimy2/this_dementia_patient_has_three_to_five_months/

 Specific education and nonfiction learning of dementia.
 Not just saying the word "dementia" in a comment on Blueksy or Reddit, but actually learning.
 You see avoidance of this during COVID-19 too.
-People who insult and mock but won't link / quote / cite sources and teerminology and debate improtant seirous topics with intelligent science information and intellectual discource.
+People who insult and mock but won't link / quote / cite sources and terminology and debate important serious topics with intelligent science information and intellectual discourse.
 Not just jokes, chanting, amusement memes.

 Same day on Reddit, will social media finally start repeating serious links instead of just repeating "Epstein List" messages over and over? https://old.reddit.com/r/politics/comments/1pf25zz/trump_showing_signs_hes_battling_major_medical/